Abaxis, Inc. Charter of the Nominating and Governance Committee of the Board of Directors

 B. Corporate Governance Functions

-- Periodically review the Company's compliance with the Nasdaq corporate governance listing requirements, and report to the Board regarding the same.
+- Review, at least annually, the Company’s compliance with the Nasdaq corporate governance listing requirements, and report to the Board regarding the same.

-- Develop criteria for the evaluation of Board and committee performance.
+- Assist the Board in developing criteria for the evaluation of Board and committee performance.

 - Evaluate the Committee’s own performance on an annual basis.